-Encompassing 40,000 acres of bright red Aztec sandstone, Valley of Fire State Park is a great place to check out if you plan on being in the Las Vegas area.
+Encompassing 40,000 acres of bright red Aztec sandstone, Valley of Fire State Park is one of the best hidden vacation spots in the US and a great place to check out if you happen to be in the Las Vegas area.
 Be sure to check out the visitor center to learn about petrified trees and petroglyphs over 2,000 years old.
-Camping in the park is open year-round, though it is preferable to not visit in the heat of summer.
+Camping in the park is open year-round, though it is preferable not to visit in the heat of summer.

 Address: 29450 Valley of Fire Hwy, Overton, NV 89040